 Innovation Middle School is the first school of its kind for Orange County Public Schools representing an original prototype designed by architect Harvard Jolly.
 Developed on a 26-acre greenfield site, the 171,022-square-foot, three-story school was built to accommodate overcrowding at Lake Nona Middle School in Southeast Orlando.
 It is the first middle school to include a skywalk connecting the multi-story administration building and classroom building.
 The bridge overlooks the courtyard allowing for increased supervision during class changes and extracurricular activities.

 The new, state-of-the-art facility incorporates 21st century learning environments such as collaborative learning spaces, wireless technology, flexible floor plans, daylighting and secured access.
 The three-story facility consists of classrooms, resource rooms, skills development labs, science labs, art, band, vocal, orchestra, gymnasium center, administration, dining room, kitchen, multi-purpose room and support spaces.
 Athletic facilities include softball fields, basketball courts, tennis courts, track, long jump lanes, shot put and soccer/ football fields.

-Athletic facilities consist of softball fields, basketball courts, tennis courts, track, long jump lanes, shot put and soccer/football field.
-An extensive site package includes new parking areas, parent loop, bus loop, exterior walkways and canopies, underground utilities, stormwater drainage system, landscaping, irrigation and site lighting.
-The school is currently under construction and is expected to be complete in time for the 2017-2018 school year.
+An extensive site package included new parking areas, parent loop, bus loop, exterior walkways and canopies, underground utilities, stormwater drainage system, landscaping, irrigation and site lighting.
+The school recently opened for the 2017-2018 school year.